-In February of this year, the EU and the U.S. released proposed framework for the Privacy Shield in a draft that included new and more rigorous obligations for U.S. businesses who wish to transfer personal information about EU citizens back to the United States.
+In February of 2016, the EU and the U.S. released proposed framework for the Privacy Shield in a draft that included new and more rigorous obligations for U.S. businesses who wish to transfer personal information about EU citizens back to the United States.

 On July 12th, the European Commission formally adopted the Privacy Shield.
-Beginning on August 1, 2016, businesses that are compliant can certify as such with the Department of Commerce.
+Beginning on August 1, 2016, businesses that were compliant were able to certify as such with the Department of Commerce.

-The new obligations in the Privacy Shield include more broadly reaching and in-depth certification requirements, as well as changes in the following areas:
+The new obligations in the Privacy Shield included more broadly reaching and in-depth certification requirements, as well as changes in the following areas:

-- New requirements for how notice of compliance and privacy practices is given to users,
+- New requirements for how notice of compliance and privacy practices was given to users,

-- New and more strict requirements for how vendor agreements and third party contracts are handled,
+- New and more strict requirements for how vendor agreements and third party contracts were handled,

 - More limitations on what data may be collected and how it may be used,

-- Citizens now have more rights and remedies in the event of a complaint or violation of their privacy, and
+- Citizens had more rights and remedies in the event of a complaint or violation of their privacy, and

-- Dispute resolution and remedy mechanisms have been broadened in the favor of EU citizens' privacy
+- Dispute resolution and remedy mechanisms were broadened in the favor of EU citizens' privacy

-Self-certification will still be practiced, but with more strict initial requirements, as well as additional mechanisms in place to ensure actual and continued compliance, both by U.S. businesses and U.S. public authorities.
+Self-certification was still to be practiced, but with more strict initial requirements, as well as additional mechanisms in place to ensure actual and continued compliance, both by U.S. businesses and U.S. public authorities.

-- How you'll be using this personal information
+- How you would be using this personal information

-- What access third parties have to this personal information and the scope of their access
+- What access third parties had to this personal information and the scope of their access

-- Your responsibility and liability for any personal information that's transferred to a third party
+- Your responsibility and liability for any personal information that was transferred to a third party

-- How users can access their personal information after you collect it
+- How users could access their personal information after you collect it

-- How users can control the way you use and disseminate their personal information
+- How users could control the way you use and disseminate their personal information

-- How users can opt out of having you share their personal information with third parties
+- How users could opt out of having you share their personal information with third parties

-- How users can opt out of you using their personal data beyond what you've disclosed already
+- How users could opt out of you using their personal data beyond what you've disclosed already

-- How you will always obtain affirmative consent from a user before you disclose any of their sensitive information.
+- How you would always obtain affirmative consent from a user before you disclosed any of their sensitive information.

-You must also have a procedure in place for how you will handle complaints that your users may lodge against you under the Privacy Shield.
+You also needed a procedure in place for how you would handle complaints that your users may have lodged against you under the Privacy Shield.

 - Description of your procedure for handling complaints,

-- Information about which independent dispute resolution body will be used in the event of a complaint, and
+- Information about which independent dispute resolution body would be used in the event of a complaint, and

-- Notice that your users may have a right to binding arbitration.
+- Notice that your users may have had a right to binding arbitration.

-In the event the third party you use for this information transfer fails to comply with Privacy Shield principles, you'll be held liable unless you can actually show that you aren't responsible for the event that failed to comply.
+If you relied on a third party or multiple third parties to transfer personal information to your U.S. business from the EU, in the event the third party you used for this information transfer failed to comply with Privacy Shield principles, you would have been held liable unless you were able to actually show that you weren't responsible for the event that failed to comply.

-You should already be paying special attention to whether third parties you use have adequate procedures and policies in place to ensure the protection of personal data, and now compliance with Privacy Shield principles, as well.
-You might find yourself needing to create a new agreement with a third party you've worked with in the past, or renegotiating an existing agreement to include new clauses and clarifications.
+You should already have been paying special attention to whether third parties you used had adequate procedures and policies in place to ensure the protection of personal data, and then compliance with Privacy Shield principles, as well.
+You might have found yourself needing to create a new agreement with a third party you've worked with in the past, or renegotiating an existing agreement to include new clauses and clarifications.

-Any agreement between your business and a third party that transfers information from the EU to the U.S. must:
+Any agreement between your business and a third party that transfers information from the EU to the U.S. must have:

-- State very clearly that any personal information can only be transferred within the specific scope of use that your user/s have affirmatively consented to,
+- Stated very clearly that any personal information can only be transferred within the specific scope of use that your user/s have affirmatively consented to,

-- State that the third party you're using is required to and will comply with Privacy Shield principles, and
+- Stated that the third party you're using is required to and will comply with Privacy Shield principles, and

-These steps can include monitoring and evaluating mechanisms and should include a remedy for how you can intervene or alter the way the third-party is handling information if you find a violation.
+These steps could have included monitoring and evaluating mechanisms and should include a remedy for how you can intervene or alter the way the third-party is handling information if you find a violation.

-The Privacy Shield requires that any data you collect must be:
+The Privacy Shield called for data minimization and that any data you collect must be: